 The last part is sometimes the most important – in this case, it is non-operating department flow.
 I cannot tell you how many statements I see where there is a nice hit on the top line revenues only to have most of the potential profits chewed up in non-operating departmental creep.

 Administration costs, sales and marketing and maintenance flow needs to be measured and managed.
 If you cannot readily see this you are missing a powerful tool.

 Creating the flow thru measurements in your financials is relatively straightforward.
 Pulling out the numbers you want to see, like the change in revenue and the change in profit from the two different periods and dividing the two, is it.
 Display these on your financials and you will have a whole new understanding of your business and be much more effective in your ability to hold others to managing their departmental flow thru.

 Mastering flow thru is the key to the hotel profit maximization.

 Understanding where we win and pointing the team, the sellers, the operators in that direction.
 Creating alignment around the business model.

 For a complimentary copy of my Excel Flow Thru Cheat Sheet, send me an email requesting a copy to firstname.lastname@example.org.

-Call or write today for a valuable consultation
+Call or write today and arrange for a complimentary discussion on how

-on how you can create more financial leadership in your hotel!
+you can create better financial results in your hotel.